adobe-platform/go-metronome/README.md

 ```

 # Using with dc/os
-This guide assumes you work at Adobe and you need to access a bastion host to reach via a bastion host.
+This guide assumes you work at Adobe and you need to access a bastion host to reach via your dcos cluster.
 It also assumes that you are accessing the DC/OS universe, mesos master, marathon and metronome via the tunnel.

 ## Set up an ssh tunnel
-- Get permission from Juniper
+- Get ssh out permission from Juniper

 - ssh to you bastion like

 ```
-ssh -o DynamicForward=localhost:1200 -N &
+ssh -o DynamicForward=localhost:1200 -N ec2-user@$your_bastion_host &
 ```

 - Set up an http proxy that knows how
   - Install polipo

 ```
   vagrant@osx $ apt-get install polipo
 ```